zitadel/zitadel/docs/docs/legal/service-description/support-services.md

 #### Professional support

-- Support is available in Swiss-German, German, and English
+- Support is available in English
-- Default contact: Whenever customers require support, Customers should consult the documentation of the service or product or post a question to our community.
+- Default contact: Whenever customers require support, Customers should consult the documentation of the service or product or post a question to our community
 - When Customer is eligible for support services through a Subscription Plan, Customer may contact ZITADEL support via the following channels

 Support Feature | Contact information
 --- | ---
-eMail Support | support@zitadel.com
+Ticket | Submit an issue via the [customer portal](https://zitadel.com/admin/support) eMail Support | support@zitadel.com
 Chat Support | Private chat channel between ZITADEL and Customer that is opened when Subscription becomes active Phone Support | +41 43 215 27 34